gaogaotiantian/viztracer/docs/source/index.rst

 Welcome to VizTracer's documentation!
 =====================================

-VizTracer is a deterministic debugging/profiling tool that can trace and visualize your python code to help you intuitively understand your code better and figure out the time consuming part of your code.
+VizTracer is a low-overhead logging/debugging/profiling tool that can trace and visualize your python code to help you intuitively understand your code and figure out the time consuming part of your code.

 VizTracer can display every function executed and the corresponding entry/exit time from the beginning of the program to the end, which is helpful for programmers to catch sporatic performance issues.
-VizTracer is also capable of generating traditional flamegraph which is a good summary of the execution of the program

 .. toctree::
    :maxdepth: 1